cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

     *   Try to identify the corresponding log entry.
 Look for your username/client, the verb (`get`), and the resource (`pods`).
     *   **Expected Outcome (Conceptual):** Gain an appreciation for the detail and volume of audit logs.
 Understand that manual inspection is hard, highlighting the need for automated analysis tools.
     *   **Security Note:** Audit logs are your primary source for detecting and investigating security incidents.
 Ensure they are enabled, properly configured, and securely stored.

+**🚀 Challenge Task 🚀**
+*Research two common Kubernetes attack vectors or misconfigurations (e.g., creating a privileged pod, unauthorized access to secrets, modifying critical ClusterRoles).
+For each, describe what kind of audit log entries (e.g., verb, resource, user, request details) might indicate that such an activity is occurring or has occurred.*

 **Cleanup Note:** Remember to delete any namespaces or other resources created specifically for these labs if they are not automatically cleaned up by deleting the namespace.